Share

 Second Semester

-* The order of classes may change due to availability, and classes may be substituted with approval.
-A communications course (that focuses on oral communication) is also recommended during the first two years.
-When the student takes the course is determined by the student and his/her advisor.
+The order of classes may change due to availability, and classes may be substituted with approval.
+A communications course that focuses on oral communication is also recommended during the first two years.
+When the student takes the course is determined by the student and their advisor.

 Research

-• In August after the first year, students must attend an RA/TA orientation offered by The Teaching Center.
+• In August after the first year, students must attend an RA/TA orientation offered by The Center for Teaching and Learning.

 Courses